Dublin 15: Geography and political subdivisions

 Dublin 15 covers a large area, rising from the River Liffey to 93 m at the townland of Cloghran near the Rosemount Business Park.
 The district is bordered by County Meath to the west and the northwest and by the Ratoath Road to the northeast.
 The land between the Ratoath Road / Cappagh Road and the M2 / N2 road lies in the Dublin 11 postal district.
 The townland of Ashtown and the boundary walls of the Phoenix Park is the district's eastern boundary.
 The Liffey forms the southern limit with the anomalous exception of that part of Dublin 20 that contains the village of Chapelizod.

 Dublin 15 lies primarily within the county of Fingal.
 Administrative offices of Fingal County Council are located in the grounds of the Blanchardstown Shopping Centre.

-For elections to Dáil Éireann, the district is entirely contained within the Dublin West constituency.
+For elections to Dáil Éireann, the district is entirely contained within the Dáil constituency of Dublin West.
 Only three electoral divisions of the constituency lie outside Dublin 15: Kilsallaghan, Lucan North, and Swords-Forrest.

 Dublin 15 borders four other postal districts; Dublin 11 and Dublin 7 to the east; Dublin 20 and Dublin 8 to the south.

 The district overlaps at many points with the historic barony of Castleknock.
 Three civil parishes of the barony are not in Dublin 15; Ward, Chapelizod and St James'; the five remaining parishes are contained in the district.